 Super-wideband telephony testing

 For testing of a LTE or WLAN terminal supporting super-wideband telephony, the system simulator shall use the EVS speech codec as defined in 3GPP TS 26 series of specifications in super-wideband mode, at 32 kHz sampling rate, mono, at the source coding bit-rate of 24,4 kbit/s.
 The system simulator should support all operation modes of EVS speech codec, the complete EVS RTP payload format, and all SDP attributes as specified in TS 26.445 Annex A; it should be possible to control all the SDP attributes declared and negotiated by the system simulator.

+When the EVS codec is supported, it shall use the default mode of DTX/CNG operation, i.e. the SID update of EVS Primary shall be limited to a fixed interval of 8 frames.

 Fullband telephony testing